roigcarlo/AoC/17/README.md

 If you are reading this, you may have notice how lazy I am some days.
 Well today I am *SPECIALLY* lazy, so I did not write any code (well some of it but very few)

-Today's puzzle has been mostly coded by [Github's Copilot](https://copilot.github.com/) which is a tool powered by OpenAI's GPT3 that assist programmers in the creation of codes.
+Today's puzzle has been mostly coded by [Github's Copilot](https://copilot.github.com/) which is a tool powered by OpenAI's GPT3 that assists programmers in the creation of codes.

 <p align="center">
   <img src="https://github.githubassets.com/images/icons/copilot/cp-head-square.png" width="150" height="150" />